 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

 Read a brief history of Wisconsin's Worker's Compensation, why it was adopted and an explanation of some of its special funds.

-In 2018 there were 221 entities with a self-insurance order(this number includes government entities).
+As of December 31, 2022, there were 201 entities with a self-insurance order(this number includes government entities).

-For 2015/18 claims at an average maturity of 36 months, Wisconsin had the lowest percentage of claims with payments to defense attorneys (15 percent versus 33 percent in the median study state)
+For 2017-20 claims at an average maturity of 36 months, Wisconsin had the lowest percentage of claims with payments to defense attorneys (16 percent).

-In 2017 there were 106 work related fatalities in Wisconsin.
+In 2019 there were 113 fatal work injuries in Wisconsin.
 Source: United States Department of Labor - Bureau of Labor Statistics, Census of Fatal Occupational Injuries.

 Information was obtained from the following sources: DWD Worker's Compensation Division; Wisconsin Compensation Rating Bureau; Worker's Compensation Research Institute